ADD NV Privacy Statement

-If, in certain situations or for certain projects, ADD wishes to use additional personal data, we will ask for your consent.
+If, in certain situations or for certain projects, ADD wishes to use additional personal data, we will request your consent.

-These proposals can be received by you in all sorts of ways: via the Internet and via apps, by e-mail, by post, by phone and at events.
+You can receive these proposals in many different ways.
+For example, via the Internet, by e-mail, by post, by telephone and at events.
 In addition, ADD likes to keep up with the constantly evolving range of new technologies.
-ADD is at pains to ensure that information is provided in a way that's clear and will choose the most appropriate channel to inconvenience you as little as possible.
+ADD does its utmost to ensure that information is provided in a way that is clear, and will choose the most appropriate channel to inconvenience you as little as possible.

 ADD imposes a number of restrictions on itself:

-- ADD takes care in handling your personal data as a prospect.
-E.g., marketing material is only e-mailed to you with your consent.
+- ADD takes care in handling your personal data as prospect.
+For example, marketing material is only e-mailed to you with your consent

-When ADD offers you something, you're under no obligation to take it but it wouldn't do so it it weren't certain that it would truly be of service to you.
+When ADD offers you something, you're under no obligation to purchase it but we wouldn't do so if we weren't certain that it could truly be of service to you.

-3.7 What if you don't want to receive any direct marketing at all from ADD?
+3.7 What if you do not wish to receive any direct marketing from ADD at all

-3.8 ADD will not sell your personal data
+3.8 ADD does not sell your personal data

 ADD does not sell or hire your personal data to third parties for their own use.

-3.9 ADD also shares information with other KBC entities.
+3.9.
+ADD also exchanges information with other KBC entities

-In its function as an insurance broker and service provider, ADD also exchanges information with other KBC entities (e.g., KBC Insurance and KBC Autolease).
+ADD, in its function as the insurance intermediary and service provider, also exchanges information with other KBC entities (e.g. KBC Insurance, KBC Autolease, etc.) and Life Plan.